Skip to main content

 Useful CLI commands

-The full CLI surface (MCP servers, middleware, modules catalog, credentials vault, hub, install, db) is in the index.
-The handful you'll actually use early on:
+The full CLI is documented in the CLI Reference.
+The commands you'll actually use early on:

 Next steps

-Once hello.yaml is running, the natural next page is App Configuration for the full reference of the eight blocks.
+Once hello.yaml is running, the natural next page is App Configuration for the full reference of the YAML surface.
 From there, Agents covers brain fallback and multi-agent setups, Tools explains how tool schemas reach the LLM, and Context Management goes into compaction and token budgeting.
 Examples has end-to-end real apps if you'd rather learn by reading whole YAMLs.